craigmcampbell/node-express-library/README.md

 # node-express-library
-A demo application that integrates with GoodReads and uses Node, Express, and MongoDB.
+A demo application that integrates with GoodReads and uses Node, Express, SQL Server, and MongoDB.

 Initial development completed by following the [Building Web Applications with Node.js and Express](https://app.pluralsight.com/library/courses/nodejs-express-web-applications-update/table-of-contents) Pluralsight course.